nitinanarwal/Quantum-Rhapsody-Chaos-in-Harmony-/README.md

 Unstable notes in the quantum show,

-Yet they compose the future's musical flow.
+Yet they compose the future's musical flow

 Hard to behave, but oh so smart,

-In the quantum orchestra, playing their part.
+In the quantum orchestra, playing their part

 &nbsp;
 *[Unstable Symphony]*